 - From the Anita Blake series Preternatural Biology, the study of preternatural (magic/paranormal) creatures, like dragons, yeti, vampires, what have you.
 It's actually portrayed fairly realistically (for instance dragons aren't magic exactly and don't breathe fire, they are giant lizards, many of them hunted to extinction, and trolls are a kind of primate closely related to humans).

-- Gordon R. Dickson's Childe Cycle - The Exoctics have a social science called ontogenetics that allow them to percieve patterns in human history and to a certain degree predict which individuals and events will be key points in the evolution of humans to a higher state of being.
-While the exact details are intentionally left vague, it is said to involve calculations that take into account every person in all the world, as well as how institutions and societies shape the pattern of history and human evoltion.
+- Gordon R. Dickson's Childe Cycle - The Exoctics have a social science called ontogenetics that allow them to perceive patterns in human history and to a certain degree predict which individuals and events will be key points in the evolution of humans to a higher state of being.
+While the exact details are intentionally left vague, it is said to involve calculations that take into account every person in all the world, as well as how institutions and societies shape the pattern of history and human evolution.
 One component of the science is the idea that certain individuals have an unusually large impact on the pattern of history.
-Gordon R. Dickson often uses this as something of an lampshade and in-universe justification for the fact that his Main Characters (some arguably rising to the level of The Chosen One) all play a major role in the movement of the Myth Arc toward his planned final ending, which sadly was never revealed in full because of Author Existence Failure.
+Gordon R. Dickson often uses this as something of a lampshade and in-universe justification for the fact that his Main Characters (some arguably rising to the level of The Chosen One) all play a major role in the movement of the Myth Arc toward his planned final ending, which sadly was never revealed in full because the author Died During Production.

-- Harry Potter has Herbology and Magizoology, the magical equivalents of botany and zoology.
+- Harry Potter: Magizoology, the magical equivalent of zoology.

-- Stanislaw Lem's novel Solaris has "solaristics", the study of the titular planet.
+- Stanisław Lem's novel Solaris has "solaristics", the study of the titular planet.

 - Parts of the Star Wars Expanded Universe have Sith alchemy, slower and more scientific than the other things Sith learned - there's not usually the same emphasis on patience and repeated trials - and something that only Force-Sensitives could get much out of.
 Sith could study and apply this to create metals that lightsabers couldn't burn through, and twist animals and people into monsters.